 There isn’t any science to selecting your chocolate.
 Just pick your favorite, and you’re good to go.
 Many recipes require dark chocolate.
 But you can choose from dark chocolate, white chocolate, milk chocolate, or ruby chocolate, depending on your cravings.

 You can use chocolate chips or a bar of chocolate chopped into small pieces.
-We recommend using a bar of light chocolate if you’re going with dark roasted beans and dark chocolate if you’re using lightly roasted coffee beans.
-Like we said before, this is because the sweetness of your chocolate will mask out the bitterness of the roasted coffee beans.
+I recommend using a bar of light chocolate if you’re going with dark roasted beans and dark chocolate if you’re using lightly roasted coffee beans.
+Like I said before, this is because the sweetness of your chocolate will mask out the bitterness of the roasted coffee beans.

 Step #3: Gather the Ingredients